AmyKeedwell/Milestone-Project-Resume/README.md

 * **Portfolio** section which will eventually showcase my upcoming projects and work.
 At present I have added videos about coding, one of which is a video about Code Institute for anyone who is also looking to take a career change.

 * **Contact Me** section provides a form for anyone to get in touch, this will become interactive later in my course.
-    * There are contact details such as phone/email/ address below this followed by google maps of the area.
+    * There are contact details such as phone/email/ address below this followed by google maps of the general area.

-* **Social links** are available in the footer alongside a link to download my resume.
+* **Social links** are available in the footer alongside another link to download my resume.

 ## Features left to implement
 * I initially intended to add an animation to the skills section but found after researching that this mainly requires JavaScript - a skill I am yet to learn so will update this when I can.
     * Instead, opted to add a hover effect to my skills to make the section feel more interactive.

-* A functional form where you can contact me.
+* A **functional** form where you can contact me.

 # Technologies Used
 This project makes use of: